You may have heard about Endovenous Laser Ablation (EVLA), or Endovenous Laser Therapy (EVLT). What exactly does it mean?

 10 Key Facts About Endovenous Laser Ablation (EVLA)

-- EVLA offers many advantages over vein stripping.
-Mostly, it is minimally-invasive and non-surgical.
-Therefore, it offers patients of all skin types of immediate results with no hospital stay and minimal downtime.
+EVLA offers many advantages over vein stripping. mostly, it is minimally invasive and non-surgical.
+Therefore, it offers patients immediate results with no hospital stay and minimal downtime.

 - Great Saphenous Vein (GSV)

 - Small Saphenous Vein (SSV)

 - Their major tributaries such as the Anterior Accessory Saphenous Veins (AASV)

 Its laser fibre, while flexible, is difficult to manoeuvre around tiny, twisted surface veins – a job better suited for sclerotherapy.
 On that note, laser also isn’t advised for more sensitive areas (like the vulva or scrotum),

 Specialists also don’t advise laser treatment for pregnant people or for those on HRT, as the treatment poses additional risks.
 If you are on HRT, you are at a slightly higher risk of clotting, so be sure to consult your doctor on how best to proceed.

 6. It’s based on a thorough ultrasound process

 The treatment plan includes a duplex ultrasound to map out your veins.
 Also, the scan creates a visual map of your circulatory system.
 That in turn lets doctors know how well your venous network and blood flow are functioning.
 The ultrasound images are similar to what you would see during a baby scan, except that we perform this one on your legs.
 This way, the scan can reveal important information such as which valves are refluxed (faulty), and if any clots are present.
 It helps doctors determine an optimal course of action specifically for your condition.

 7. You’ll feel a stinging pain – but not because of the laser